 Things to do in your leisure time in Barcelona

-On a Barcelona workation you are spoilt for choice when it comes to leisure activities for your days off.
+On a workation in Barcelona you are spoilt for choice when it comes to leisure activities for your days off.
 No matter how many times you come back to the city, there will always be more things to see and do!

 If you are on a short workation, it’s a good idea to invest in a Barcelona Card.
 This gives you free entry to many visitor attractions around the city, as well as access to some great discounts.